NumyaOrion/SongLyrics_SearchEngine/README.md

 by mathigatti
 https://github.com/mathigatti/pop-lyrics-dataset

-I worked on this project for at class at FH Campus Wien/ ILV Information Extraction and Retrieval for Multilingual Natural Language Data.
+I worked on this project for a class at FH Campus Wien/ ILV Information Extraction and Retrieval for Multilingual Natural Language Data.